 New Players Guide to Conqueror's Blade

-Since Conqueror's Blade launched into beta, I have lead House Tuatha which focuses on helping new players learn the ropes before sending them off to the big war.
+Since Conqueror's Blade launched into beta, I have lead House Tuatha (Now Gaiscioch) which focuses on helping new players learn the ropes before sending them off to the big war.
 There are several key things I've learned along the way that are imperative to your success and enjoyment as a warrior in Conqueror's Blade.

 1. Built on Rock, Paper, Scissors Warfare